SympatheticBioDad's picture

 Daddysgirl's picture

 I wonder if the young girl in this situation, if HER parents know this went on.... and what they think.
 Did they ALLOW her to spend the night at her boyfriends house?
 Did she lie???
-Either way, sounds like at this rate... they are ALL going to be grandparents much sooner than any of them thought.
-Shocked
+Either way, sounds like at this rate... they are ALL going to be grandparents much sooner than any of them thought. :O

 Daniel Scarpim's picture